 A strong tea infusion was prepared with CTC tea (1% w/v) for fifteen minutes so as to obtain alkaloids in the infusion as much as possible.
 Sucrose (6% w/v) was used as nutrient for the microbial culture inside the tea broth.
-Following protocols of Greenwalt et al. (2000) and Zhu et al. (2014), a total of five batches of kombucha batches were prepared and incubated under a sterile condition.
+Following protocol of Greenwalt et al. (2000) and Zhu et al. (2014), a number of kombucha batches were prepared and incubated under a sterile condition.
 Healthy batch of kombucha was selected after 30 days of incubation.
-The broth or kombucha (KB) and the thick floating SCOBY were taken out separately as different samples for further experiments.
-For obtaining extract, SCOBY was squeezed hard to separate SCOBY extract (SE) and the dry and hard remaining cellulose was discarded (Fig. 1 a, b, c).
+The broth or kombucha (KB) and the thick floating SCOBY were taken out separately as different samples source for further experiments.
+For obtaining extract, SCOBY was squeezed hard to separate SCOBY extract (SE) and the dry and hard remaining was discarded (Fig. 1 a, b, c).